ef1500/Elastichunt/README.md

 - `--maxhosts` is the maximum number of hosts per subnet.
 Defaults to 256, Not really too useful.

 - `--maxsubnets` is the number of subnets per worker.
 Each worker is assigned a certain number of subnets to scan, and once they finish, they get a new batch of subnets.
 The `--maxsubnets` determines the size of each batch.
 ## Upcoming Feautres
 These are features that I am working to implement currently (or hope to implement in the future):
-- Adaptive Search Size (So you can download any database)
+- Adaptive Search Size (So you can download any database) DONE!
 - No Warn Option (Sometimes the terminal gets really crowded because of the mapping warning)
 - Better database checking when using the `--staged` option
 - Cleaner CLI (The CLI gets really hard to read with all the text sometimes)